 FFMC's priorities and activities align with government-wide priorities.
-Some of the ways the Corporation contributes to the Government of Canada's priorities include:
+Government-wide priorities are outlined in the Speech from the Throne and the Budget Plan.
+FFMC contributes to government-wide priorities in the following ways:

 GENDER-BASED ANALYSIS PLUS (GBA+)